 The report card was created to inform the public and elected officials about the state of New Mexico's infrastructure and assist them in making local policy decisions.
-It summarizes technical data and uses everyday language to break down infrastructure conditions and future needs.
-The report also offers numerous solutions along with analysis in order to allow legislators and citizens to create change.

 The American Society of Civil Engineers also hopes to inspire nationwide engagement and concern for infrastructure conditions.

 "We hope to create a larger national debate," said civil engineer's group state Public Relations Manager Clark Barrineau.